andrasq/node-qibl/README.md

 calls to `func` to allow to run simultaneously; the default is 1.  `func` may take any number of parameters, but the last argument must be callback.
 The callback can return up to 3 values, normally an error and 2 results.

+Mutual exclusion is implemented with a `qibl.Mutex` instance, which is attached to the returned function as its `.mutex` property.

     const qibl = require('qibl');
     let running = 0;